algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 <h4> Compatibility </h4>

-The project is to create a web interface.
+The project focuses on creating a web interface.
 Therefore, this interface should work with every computer (Windows, Linux, MacOS).
 However, compatibility with mobile devices is not a priority.

 # Glossary